-Leading international dealers exhibit historical, modern and contemporary furniture and decorative arts, as well as fine art from 1890 to the present day.
-Specialties include Art Deco and Midcentury Modern from France, Italy, Scandinavia and the United States.
+Leading international art and design dealers from 14 different countries (including Brazil and Russia for the first time this year) exhibit vintage, modern and contemporary furniture and decorative arts, as well as fine art from 1890 to the present day.
+Specialties include Art Deco, Bauhaus, Midcentury Modern and work by young and established contemporary makers.

 $30 daily tickets, $150 vernissage party

 Visitors can sample signature dishes from dozens of restaurants in the Theater District neighborhood and watch local entertainment at this outdoor festival.